John Wesley Gilbert: Reception and legacy

 Gilbert was ill by 1921 and died on 18 November 1923 in Augusta, Georgia.
 Soon after his death, The Spirit of John Wesley Gilbert was published as a kind of eulogy.
 The author outlined the "Gilbert program … in the following sentences: No two races can live together, interlarded, under the same laws, but with different race marks and proclivities, in anything like peace without a program of 'good will' and interracial understanding."

 Gilbert's contemporary reception and later legacy were complex.
 His beliefs in interracial partnership were controversial at the time.
 African-American newspapers and magazines — including The Horizon, edited by W. E. B. Du Bois — criticized his political views.
 The Appeal wrote that Gilbert would "make the Afro-American … just as he was in the times of slavery, perfectly willing to accept the white man as massa," going on to write that "in the opinion of THE APPEAL, Rev. (?)
 Gilbert is a flunkey who deserves the contempt of every self-respecting Afro-American."
 But Gilbert also had an immense positive influence as an educator and a role model, including on another prominent African American from Augusta, John Hope, the first black president of Morehouse College and one of the founding members of the Niagara Movement.

 Gilbert's alma mater, Paine College, dedicated a chapel in honor of him and Bishop Lambuth in 1968.
 In 1941, the city of Augusta built a low-income housing complex across the street from Paine College.
 In honor of Gilbert, the complex was named Gilbert Manor.
 The housing was closed in 2008 in order to make room for expansion of the Medical College of Georgia.

 In 2020, the American School of Classical Studies at Athens named the newly renovated Student Center after Gilbert.

 A comprehensive biography of Gilbert's life and work was published in January 2022 titled The First Black Archaeologist: A Life of John Wesley Gilbert by John W. I. Lee.

+In 2024, the Georgia Historical Society erected a Georgia historical marker recognizing John Wesley Gilbert.
+The marker is located on the campus of Paine College in Augusta, Georgia, in front of Paine's Gilbert-Lambuth Chapel, named after Gilbert and missionary Walter Russell Lambuth.